-The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
+The information on governance included here supplements that described in the Trustees Report and in the Statement of Trustees Responsibilities.
 The board of trustees has formally met 4 times during the year.
 Attendance during the year at meetings of the board of trustees was as follows:

-Governor Meetings attended Out of a possible
+Trustee Meetings attended Out of a possible

-3 4

-Ian Harvey (Chair) 4 4
+lan Harvey (Chair) 3 4

 Dominique du Pre 4 4

 Christine Rogers 4 4

-Christine Sherwood-Phelps 4 4
+Christine Sherwood-Phelps 2 4

-Pat Capp 3 4
+Pat Capp 2 4

 Mary Gallop (Staff Governor) 4 4

 Paul Harrison 2 4

 Dave Rooney (Principal and accounting officer) 4 4